pinkfloppydisk/edvinas-dev/content/posts/neanderthal-tools/index.md

 ### Loading multiple scenes at once
 When working with VR (and in general any game) in Unity an essential feature is smoothly transitioning between scenes.
 Simply loading a scene via `SceneManager.LoadScene` after fading out the screen introduces a noticeable stutter which in some cases can prompt the VR runtime to display a loading overlay which ruins the gameplay experience.
 The usual approach for this is to utilise `SceneManager.LoadSceneAsync` with `LoadSceneMode.Additive` in addition to always keeping one scene open which acts as an intermediate scene for storing the VR components.

 For this project we followed a similar approach to the one used in [Gneiss][other-gneiss], where we always keep one scene open for storing various gameplay systems.
 This time however, we utilised Multi-Scene editing feature which made the experience of editing two scenes at the same time a lot smoother.
 The only challenge was to make sure that each time after opening a `.scene` asset the appropriate scenes would load.
-To solve this we utilised `InitializeOnLoad` and `OnOpenAsset` attributes to hook into appropriate callbacks.
+To solve this we utilised `InitializeOnLoad` and `OnOpenAsset` attributes to hook into Unity's callbacks.
 You can see this in action in [SceneBootstrapLoader.cs][project-scene-bootstrap].

 {{< video src="multi-scenes.m4v" >}}

 We also wanted to ensure that after hitting play the scenes would activate in the correct order.
-To do so, we ensure the correct activation order via `EditorSceneManager.RestoreSceneManagerSetup` as seen in [SceneBootstrapLoader.cs][project-scene-bootstrap].
+To do so, we use `EditorSceneManager.RestoreSceneManagerSetup` as seen in [SceneBootstrapLoader.cs][project-scene-bootstrap].
 Then, we iterate all loaded scenes one by one and activate them.
 See `Start` method in [SceneLoader.cs][project-scene-loading] for an example.

 The multi scene setup has been an essential part of my workflow after using it in [Gneiss][other-gneiss] and this project.
 For future projects I might create a small package to avoid having to set up the boilerplate each time as this is an extremely useful tool which helps to separate concerns.

 ### Fading the screen in and out
-To fade the screen in and out during loading there are two approaches that I'm aware of: use a post-processing effect to blit the screen; use an overlay UI.
-Since we were short on time, we took the latter approach as it enables easily customize the fade screen.
+To fade the screen in and out when transitioning between scenes there are two approaches that I'm aware of: use a post-processing effect to blit the screen; use an overlay UI.
+Since we were short on time, we took the latter approach as it enables easy customization the fade screen (e.g., you can easily add UI elements such as images).

-To achieve this we utilized the Camera Stacking feature, which allows combine the output of multiple cameras.
+To achieve this we utilized the Camera Stacking feature, which allows to combine the output of multiple cameras.
 One camera draws the game view while the other draws the UI, which hosts a white full-screen image used to cover the users view.
-The configuration process is straight forward, however one thing that was really odd was the massive performance hit.
+The configuration process is straight forward, however one thing that was odd is the massive performance hit.

-When setting up a camera stack, an important option to properly configure is the `Culling Mask` flag or otherwise the engine renders the scene as many times as there are cameras in the stack.
+When setting up a Camera Stack, an important option to properly configure is the `Culling Mask` flag or otherwise the engine renders the scene as many times as there are cameras in the stack.
 Yet even after correctly specifying this option in our project we were still haunted by a massive performance hit.

 {{<
   gallery
   "performance-camera.jpg" "Performance using camera only with Culling Mask property"
->}}

-{{<
-  gallery
-  "performance-renderer.jpg" "Performance using a custom renderer"
 >}}

 After playing around with camera settings and looking into the Frame Debugger, we found that creating a new Renderer asset which targets only the UI layer and nothing else solves the issue.
 We also made sure that this Renderer is used only by the UI camera.